Constitution of Denmark: The monarchy

 The Danish monarch, as the head of state, holds great de jure power, but de facto only serves as a figurehead who is not interfering in politics.
 The monarch formally holds executive power and, co-jointly with the Folketing, legislative power, since each new law requires royal assent.
-By article 12, 13 and 14, the powers vested in the monarch can only be exercised through the ministers, who are responsible for all acts, thus removing any political or legal liability from the monarch.
+By articles 12, 13 and 14, the powers vested in the monarch can only be exercised through the ministers, who are responsible for all acts, thus removing any political or legal liability from the monarch.
+Article 19(2), which bans the monarch to wage war unless for defence purposes or otherwise authorized by the Folketing, is generally interpreted to refer to the monarch's supreme control over Defence (the armed forces), although the monarch's control over Defence is still constrained by articles 12, 13 and 14.
 The monarch appoints the ministers after advice from the Prime Minister.
-The Prime Minister is itself appointed after advice from the leaders of the political parties of the Folketing, a process known as a Queen's meeting (Kongerunde).
+The Prime Minister is itself appointed after advice from the leaders of the political parties of the Folketing, a process known as a King's meeting (Kongerunde).
 The monarch and the Cabinet attend regular meetings in the Council of State, where royal assent is given, and the monarch is regularly briefed on the political situation by the Prime Minister and Foreign minister.

 The Constitution requires the monarch to be a member of the Evangelical Lutheran Church, though not necessary the Church of Denmark.